 - Please keep our staff and the school nurse informed of any health conditions that could affect your child while at school.

 - Children do have accidents at school: please be sure to send a change of clothing in their backpack to keep at school.
 This is for every grade, even older students have accidents/spills.

-- Children may not return to school until fever of 100 degrees or greater, diarrhea and/or vomiting has stopped for a full 24 hours without the aid of medication.
+- Children may not return to school until a fever of 100.4 degrees or greater, diarrhea, and/or vomiting has stopped for a full 24 hours without the aid of medication.

-- If your child has seen a physician and he has ordered antibiotics, please keep child home for 24 hours after the antibiotics have been started.
+- If your child has seen a physician and has ordered antibiotics, please keep your child home for 24 hours after the antibiotics have been started.

 - Please make sure if your child wears glasses or contacts that they bring them to school for screenings.

 - If your student did not pass the first screening, a second screening will be done by a nurse and you will be notified if the results require a referral for further care.